coopdevs/handbook/Virtualization-with-libvirt,-qemu-and-kvm.md

 ## Download the desired guest OS image

-We chose to use "cloud" images because they are in qcow2 format, and may ease transition from local to public cloud or reverse.
+We chose to use "cloud" images because they are in qcow2 format, qemu's native format.
+At the same time, it's used on public clouds, so it may ease moving between environments (local and remote).

 * ubuntu https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img
 * debian https://cdimage.debian.org/cdimage/openstack/current/

-As of June 2019, we are using Ubuntu in most of our deployments.
-Choose whatever fits you.
+As of June 2019, we are using Ubuntu in most of our deployments

 ## Prepare permissions

 To be able to run and manage vm's with non-root user, we need to ensure that our user joins a couple of additional groups, that the daemon runs from the desired user/group and the property of a file.
 This should fix any "permission denied" when trying to connect or run a vm or "domain".

-### grups
+### Groups

 ```
 # adduser <youruser> libvirt
 # adduser <youruser> libvirt-qemu
 ```

-### config
+### Config

 ```bash
 # ~/.local/etc/libvirt/qemu.conf